Your Passport (must be valid until July of next year) AND extra 2x2 passport photos

 ⇩ Optional Apps and Computer Programs

-Chinesepod, an award-winning system of podcasts, has had some positive reviews from Educational Ambassadors.
+Chinesepod is an award-winning system of podcasts and has received positive reviews from previous Educational Ambassadors.

-CCTV Learn Chinese - thousands of videos produced by the China Central Television
+CCTV Learn Chinese has thousands of videos produced by China Central Television.

-DimSum Chinese - a reading aid for intermediate to advanced learners
+DimSum Chinese is a reading aid for intermediate to advanced learners.

-Wenlin - also for intermediate to advanced learners
+Wenlin is also for intermediate to advanced learners.

-Umbrella (available in China but often poor quality.
-If you've got extra space...)
+Umbrella (available in China but often in poor quality)

-Small gifts from your hometown, such as a book of postcards (or several).
-Whether you hail from the big city or a small town, whether your students are five or fifteen, they will love seeing these.
+Hometown small gifts, such as a book of postcards (or several).
+Whether you are from a big city or a small town, students of all ages will love seeing them.

 Earplugs.
-Chinese drivers honk their horns a lot, seemingly every major event in China warrants 7 AM fireworks, and even if you live on the 20th floor, you will hear it.
-Also good for dealing with roommates or noisy neighbors.
-Mack's Ear Seals earplugs work well.
+Chinese drivers honk their horns a lot.
+Seemingly every major event in China warrants 7 AM fireworks and even if you live on the 20th floor, you may still hear them.
+They are also good for dealing with roommates or noisy neighbors.